Mansion of the Marquis of Riestra: History

-The mansion was built at the end of the 19th century for the Marquis of Riestra, José Riestra López, who established the headquarters of his Bank Riestra and a private residence there.
+The mansion was built for Francisco Antonio Riestra Vallaure after the purchase of several plots of land in the 1860s in Michelena Street, where he had fourteen buildings constructed.
+His son and Marquis of Riestra, José Riestra López, established the headquarters of his Bank Riestra and a private residence there.
+Its refurbishment with its characteristic pink-orange brick façade was completed in 1900.

 The Marquis of Riestra died in his mansion at 30 Michelena Street in the early hours of 17 January 1923, after having gone out by car the previous afternoon to A Caeira.
 In 1925, wooden galleries were added to the third floor.
 The four living sons of the Marquis of Riestra lived in the mansion with their families, each occupying one of the three floors (two of them on the third floor).
 In 1931 the Riestra family lost their father's holding company to the businessman Pedro Barrié de la Maza.

 On 19 July 1932, the building passed into the hands of the Pastor Bank, housing the offices of this institution and of the Fenosa electricity company, which belonged to the same group.
 Between the 1970s and 1980s, it was the local headquarters of the UCD, the central government party.
 Later, it was the headquarters of the provincial agricultural and labour offices of the Xunta de Galicia.

 In 1988 the Xunta de Galicia bought the three floors and the attic of the building from the Pastor Bank for 80 million pesetas.
 On 30 January 1990, the Xunta de Galicia's General Directorate of Heritage paid the public limited company Unión Fenosa a total of 235 million pesetas for the ground floor, the basement and a small interior garden, thus completing the acquisition of the building for the new offices of its Department of Economy and Finance.

 The mansion underwent a complete renovation in the 1990s.
 It was the headquarters of the Department of Economy and Finance of the Xunta de Galicia until its relocation to the new administrative building in Campolongo in 2008.

 In 2010, the Xunta de Galicia handed over the building to the City Council of Pontevedra to house its central services.

 In 2022, the facade of the building was renovated and its characteristic pink-orange bricks were removed.